brandonivey/dolphin/docs/source/settings.rst

 DOLPHIN_CACHE
   Boolean (Default True).
 Cache the get() queries in the django cache backend with prefix of dolphin

+DOLPHIN_AUTOCREATE_MISSING
+  Boolean (Default False).
+Create settings that are missing but used with is_active with enabled=False.

 =============
 Redis options
 =============